Ullaakut/disgo/README.md

 ### Confirmation prompt

-The confirmation prompt lets you prompt your user for a yes or no answer.
+The confirmation prompt lets you **prompt users** for a yes or no answer.

 ```go
     result, err := prompter.Confirm(prompter.Confirmation{